8a Certification – The Economic Disadvantage Narrative Explained

 Here is a typical list of supporting documents that will need to be included within your 8(a) application:

-• Evidence of concerns registration in CCR (Central Contractor Registration) and DSBS (Dynamic Small Business Search) systems
+• Evidence of concerns registration in SAM (System for Award Management) and DSBS (Dynamic Small Business Search) systems

 • Personal federal tax returns for the last three filing years